bonitasoft/bonita-connector-email/CONTRIBUTING.md

 Ensure that your contribution is correctly tested:

- - Any update on the generated project must be tested through the generated unit tests
+ - Any update must be tested, at least through unit tests.
- - Any update on the archetype must be tested through the integration test suite (*src/test/resources/projects*)